James (musician)

 Faruq Mahfuz Anam James (born 2 October 1964), known mononymously as James, is a Bangladeshi singer-songwriter, guitarist and composer, also known as a playback singer.
 He is the lead singer, songwriter and guitarist of the rock band Nagar Baul (previously Feelings).

-He is often referred by the name "Guru" which means "master" or "teacher".
+He is often referred by the term "Guru" which means "master" or "teacher".

-James was born and raised in Naogaon, but grew up in Chittagong city.
-James rose to mainstream fame in the 1990s as the frontman of Feelings, one of the "Big Three of Bangla Rock", who were responsible for developing and popularizing hard rock music in Bangladesh, along with LRB and Ark.
+James rose to mainstream fame in the 1990s as the frontman of the band Feelings, one of the "Big Three of Bangla Rock", who were responsible for developing and popularizing hard rock music in Bangladesh, along with LRB and Ark.
 Feelings is considered to be the pioneer of psychedelic rock in Bangladesh.

 James has also led a successful solo career, with hit albums like Ononna (1989), Palabe Kothay (1995), Dukhini Dukkho Korona (1997), Thik Achhe Bondhu (1999).
 He sang in four Bollywood films, including Gangster (2006), Woh Lamhe (2006), Life in a...
 Metro (2007), and Warning (2013).

 James won Bangladesh National Film Award for Best Male Playback Singer twice for his performance in the films of Desha: The Leader (2014) and Swatta (2017).